jessecambon/tidygeocoder/README.md

   - The US Census service supports street-level addresses only (ie. “11 Wall St New York, NY” is OK but “New York, NY” is not).
-  - Nominatim (OSM) and Geocodio both support a maximum of 10,000 addresses per batch query.
+  - The US Census and Geocodio services both support a maximum of 10,000 addresses per batch query.
-  - The Census and OSM services are free while Geocodio and Location IQ are commercial services that offer both free and paid usage tiers.
-    The Google service [bills per
+  - The US Census and OSM services are free while Geocodio and Location IQ are commercial services that offer both free and paid usage tiers.
+The Google service [bills per query](https://developers.google.com/maps/documentation/geocoding/usage-and-billing).
-    query](https://developers.google.com/maps/documentation/geocoding/usage-and-billing).

 ## Usage